 - Par: Focuses on interpersonal communication and self-maintenance

 - Eagle: Builds on PLAYer, Par, and Birdie levels and emphasizes resilience skills, conflict resolution and planning for the future.

-The First Tee of South Puget Sound is committed to ensuring all young people are able to participate in our golf program, regardless of financial barriers.
+First Tee Youth Scholarship Fund: First Tee — South Puget Sound is committed to ensuring all young people are able to participate in our golf program, regardless of financial barriers.
 As a result, more than half of our participants receive partial and full scholarships.
-Please consider making a donation to support The First Tee Youth Scholarship Fund to ensure no child is turned away because of an inability to pay, or lack of equipment.
+Please consider making a donation to support the First Tee Youth Scholarship Fund to ensure no child is turned away because of an inability to pay, or lack of equipment.
 Your gift is fully tax-deductible.
 Click here to donate now.